manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ### Detroy and Harvest
 Additionnal XML properties to control destruction and harvesting of the environment with the vehicle.
 It can destroy and harvest pretty much anything, all controllable per vehicle via XML.
-It also kills zombies and other creatures when you drive over them.
+Vehicles also kills zombies and other creatures when you drive over them.
+And Vehicles get damage from destroying blocks or killing zombies or creatures.
 ```XML
 <property name="EntityDamage" value="1000" />
 <property name="EntityHitMinSpeed" value="1" />